 Homeowners who receive federal flood disaster assistance must acquire and maintain flood insurance for their building.
 If they sell their home at any time after receiving flood assistance, they must inform the new owners of the requirement to maintain flood insurance coverage.
 In most cases, an existing flood insurance policy transfers to the new owner with no lapse in coverage.

 Renters who receive federal flood disaster assistance must maintain flood insurance coverage for as long as they live at the flood-damaged rental property.
 The flood insurance requirement ends if they move from that property.

 The GFIP provides flood coverage for up to three years.
-After the three-year period, it is the responsibility of the homeowner to remain compliant.
 A policyholder may choose to upgrade coverage (up to $250,000) by switching to an individual flood insurance policy at any point during the term.